Daniel J. Elazar founded the Center for the Study of Federalism (CSF) at Temple University, Philadelphia, PA in 1967.

 - The Comparative Method.
 The Center has relied extensively on the comparative method in ways broadly laid out by John Stuart Mill in his seminal work of the mid-nineteenth century.
 First, and most obviously, the Center has used the comparative method to identify, classify, and analyze federal systems around the world and over time based on their similarities and differences.
 The Center has also compared local and constituent state governments both within and between federal systems.
 Beginning in 1972, the Center established the Comparative Federalism Project to serve as an umbrella for these different levels of research.
 (See Comparative Federalism tab under Activities elsewhere on this website.)
 The Center also has employed the comparative method to study both the application of federal principles to real-world cases and the rethinking of those principles based on comparative case-study research, as exemplified most recently in the Center’s role in the Global Dialogue on Federalism.

 The Center has pursued all these directions together and simultaneously since the first five years of its founding.
 The adage, “pursue one thing well,” characterized the Center’s commitment to the idea of federalism, but its pursuit of the applications of the federal idea has been wide-ranging.
 As a result, there has been a certain synergy to the Center’s work across project areas.
 The study of American federalism benefitted from the study of states and localities, and those benefitted from the close observation of political culture and public policy.
 The Center’s first study of comparative federalism focused on cities in federal systems, and that inquiry was a spin-off of the U.S.-based, yet comparative, Cities of the Prairie project.
 The Center has evolved over the decades in response to changing times and the obligations and opportunities they presented.
 During the late 1960s and early 1970s, the Center monitored the warning signs of federal coercion and centralization in Johnson’s Great Society and Nixon’s New Federalism.
 In the mid- and late 1970s, the Center used the opportunity of the American bicentenary to increase public understanding of America as a federal democracy and stimulate debate over its continuing relevance.
 In the 1980s, during the Reagan administration, Center staff were appointed to the U.S. Advisory Commission on Intergovernmental Relations.
 The bicentennial of the U.S. Constitution provided a teaching moment on federalism for social studies teachers and civic educators.
 Since the early 1990s, the Center has monitored the rise of coercive federalism in the United States and become an international source of information and advice on federalism for emerging democracies in Eastern Europe, Russia, and elsewhere.
-During the early 2000s, the Center has played a leading role in the Global Dialogue on Federalism generously funded by the Forum of Federations.
+During the early 2000s, the Center played a leading role in the Global Dialogue on Federalism generously funded by the Forum of Federations.

 There is a purposeful mirror quality between what the Center investigates and how it has conducted and shared its inquiries.
 Federal and confederal partnerships are a core philosophical and strategic commitment of the Center.
 At the individual level, the Center has formed partnerships with CSF Fellows who work with staff to design the Center’s priorities and programs and Associates who participate actively in Center projects.
 At the organizational level, the Center has worked collaboratively with a variety of academic and governmental institutes and helped start new ones.
 At the associational level, the Center has played a long-standing role in bringing together and coordinating scholars, practitioners, and organizations as a founder of the membership-based Conference for Federal Studies, the Section on Federalism and Intergovernmental Relations of the American Political Science Association (APSA), and the International Association of Centers of Federal Studies (IACFS).
 The Center also played a role in the establishment of RC28: Comparative Federalism and Multilevel Governance of the International Political Science Association.
 For descriptions of these partnerships see the Partnerships tab elsewhere on this website.

 The Center also has maintained a commitment to fostering the teaching of federalism and federal ideas in secondary education.
 The Center has sought to address the paucity of secondary-school federalism pedagogy through the provision of teacher institutes, professional development materials, and consultations both independently and in cooperation with other educational organizations.
+In March 1997, the Center was named to the Templeton Honors Roll for Education in a Free Society.

 The Center’s mode of operation is based on a partnership model of research and scholarship.
 This model, known as the project-team-product approach, is commonplace today but it was still in its infancy in academic circles in the 1960s.
 As the term suggests, the Center designed its research and education around specific, concrete topics that lent themselves to identifiable projects with a beginning, middle, and end.
 The topics might be philosophical (e.g., the covenant idea), historical (e.g., the Articles of Confederation), policy-centered (e.g., housing and community development policy), or institutional (e.g., state legislatures).
 The Center brings together some of the leading scholars in the field, initially in a conference or seminar format around a structured agenda to explore the topic from strategic perspectives and multiple disciplines.
 The project then proceeds in any one of several directions from wrap up to drilling down or to expansion.